Kenya opposition leader swears himself in as 'president'

 Ahead of the event, three of the country's largest television stations were pulled off air by the government -- a move not seen in the country for years.

-"President Kenyatta expressly threatened to shut down and revoke the licenses of any media that would broadcast the planned purported swearing in of NASA leaders Raila Odinga and Kalonzo Musyoka on Tuesday," Kenya Editor's Guild Chairman Linus Kaikai said in a statement on Monday night.
+"President Kenyatta expressly threatened to shut down and revoke the licenses of any media that would broadcast the planned purported swearing in of NASA leaders Raila Odinga and Kalonzo Musyoka on Tuesday," Kenya Editors Guild Chairman Linus Kaikai said in a statement on Monday night.

 Local channels KTN, NTV and Citizen television's free-to-air channels were turned off beginning around 10:00 a.m.
 (2:00 a.m.
 ET) Tuesday morning.